Azure/aca-dotnet-workshop/CONTRIBUTING.md

 ### Making Contributions

 Please familiarize yourself with how to run this project [here](https://azure.github.io/aca-dotnet-workshop/aca/13-appendix/02-github-local-codespaces).

+Whenever you are submitting any changes to the guide, please follow these recommendations:

+- Always fork repository to your own account for applying modifications
+- Do not combine multiple changes to one pull request, please submit any challenges and documentation updates using separate PRs
+- If you are submitting multiple challenges, please create specific PR for each of them
+- If you are submitting typo or documentation fix, you can combine modifications to single PR where suitable

 <!-- omit in toc -->
 ## Attribution